RickRabiser/rick/README.md

 ## Information for Students

-<strong>Information for Students</strong>: I have no explicit office hours, so if you need something, e.g., information on the courses I teach or about available projects, Bachelor's theses, and Master's theses, do not hesitate to contact me via e-mail at any time and we will arrange an appointment.
+I have no explicit office hours, but if you need anything, e.g., information on the courses I teach or about available projects, Bachelor's theses, and Master's theses, or just want to chat, do not hesitate to contact me via e-mail at any time and we will arrange an appointment.
 Information on courses is available in <a href="http://kusss.jku.at">KUSSS</a>.

 <b>Ideas for Topics for Practica, Bachelor's, or Master's Theses</b>: